 As a participant on an Arcadia program, you are guaranteed accommodation.
 Our priority is to provide a safe, clean, cost-effective and convenient place for you to live, while offering you every opportunity to explore the local culture and community.

 We encourage you to take advantage of the accommodation provided by Arcadia or by your Australian institution.
-If you wish to decline these options and make your own arrangements, you must submit a written request.
+If you wish to decline these options and make your own arrangements, you must submit a written request by the accommodation deadlines outlined below.
 Your Program Manager can talk you through your options.

 If you have any special needs regarding your accommodation – dietary, medical, physical – please let us know when applying.
 Any information received will be treated as confidential and only shared with individuals involved in your housing placement.